 Why does Financial Close require intelligent process automation?

 An efficient financial close process can be described as fast, accurate and executed in a controlled and compliant manner.
 Intelligent process automation delivers exactly that.
 It is a combination of RPA-like capabilities with respect to manual task automation alongside precision and more cognitive process management capabilities like smart workflows and process visibility.

 Intelligent process automation ensures control and visibility.
 The saying “you cannot manage what you do not measure” is very true also about financial close.
 The ability to monitor due tasks, distribute workload, assign responsibilities and follow clear completion actions is a must to turn close from stressful chaos to a transparent and organised process.

 Ready-made for financial close

-The bigger and more complex an organisation’s finance management is, the greater the need for tools that adapt to business specifics.
+The bigger and more complex an organisation’s financial management is, the greater the need for tools that adapt to business specifics.
 So, intelligent process automation solutions can be customised to align with a company’s internal processes.

 Real-time integration to ERP systems

-Another major difference is pre-built integration into the ERP system, which enables data validation in real-time and helps the end user to handle these errors in the user interface.
+Another major difference is pre-built integration into the ERP system, which enables data validation in real-time and helps the end-user to handle these errors in the user interface.

 The combination of all these capabilities is exactly what an efficient financial close process is all about – tracking and executing various tasks in a controlled and compliant manner from one place.